~ by Jo Jordan

 Weighing in at around three pounds, the liver functions as a unique organ with many crucial roles to sustaining life.
 From circulation to digestion, the liver continuously processes the blood used by the rest of the body.

-Our largest organ, the liver works to keep us healthy.
+Our largest internal organ, the liver works to keep us healthy.
 It converts food into substances needed for life and growth, storing glycogen (a blood-sugar regulator), amino acids, protein, and fat.
 It also makes the enzymes and bile that help to digest food.

 In addition, the liver neutralizes harmful toxins and wastes, so it is at great risk of contamination from environmental toxins and those contained in over-processed foods.